farhanfath/Alfagift-Technical-Test/README.md

 - **Student List Page**
     - Displays a list of students in a RecyclerView.
     - Each student item includes a name, profile picture, and address.
+    - Real-time data sync from Firebase Firestore.

 ## Technologies Used
 - **Kotlin** for native Android development.
 - **Jetpack Components** (ViewModel, LiveData, etc.).
 - **Koin** for dependency injection.
+- **Firebase Firestore** for data storage and retrieval.
 - **RecyclerView** for the student list.
 - **Clean Architecture** for code organization and maintainability.
 - **JUnit 5** for unit testing.